Feature Distillation: DNN-Oriented JPEG Compression Against Adversarial Examples: Introduction

-In this work, we focus on improving the effectiveness of JPEG compression based model-agnostic defense against adversarial examples in image classification.
-As we shall show later, directly deploying standard lossy JPEG compression algorithm as a defense method~\cite{dziugaite2016study,das2017keeping} neither effectively removes the adversarial perturbations nor guarantees the accuracy of benign samples.
-Hence, we for the first redesign the JPEG compression framework to be DNN-favorable (instead of centering around human-visual system (HVS)), and develop a novel low-cost strategy, called \textit{``feature distillation"}, augmented from standard JPEG, to simultaneously improve the DNN robustness against AE attacks while ensuring DNN model's testing accuracy.
-Our major contributions can be summarized as: \begin{enumerate} \item We analyze the frequency feature distributions of adversarial perturbations of popular AEs during JPEG compression and propose a semi-analytical method to guide the quantization process to maximize the effectiveness of filtering the adversarial features; \item We characterize the importance of input features for DNNs by leveraging the statistical frequency component analysis of each image during JPEG compression, and further develop DNN-oriented (rather than HVS) compression method to recover the accuracy reduction of benign samples because of feature loss incurred by purifying AEs at high JPEG compression rates; \item Experimental results show that our proposed \textit{``feature distillation"} can reduce the success rate of various stat-of-the-art AE attacks $\sim60\%$ on average with high classification accuracy guarantee, outperforming existing solutions like direct JPEG compression and most recent ``feature squeezing". \end{enumerate} Our proposed \textit{``feature distillation"} method is built upon the light modifications of widely adopted JPEG compression and does not require any expensive model retraining or multiple model predictions, thus is very low-cost.
-It can be a black-box defense method since it does not need any knowledge about the model or AEs, and is orthogonal to existing model-specific hardening techniques like ``adversarial training" or ``gradient masks".
+In this work, we focus on improving the effectiveness and efficiency of compression based model-agnostic mitigation against adversarial examples.
+Though standard JPEG compression has been explored to mitigate the adversarial examples~\cite{dziugaite2016study,das2017keeping}, it can neither effectively remove the adversarial perturbations, nor guarantee the classification accuracy on benign images, due to its focus on human visual quality.
+Instead, we propose the DNN-favorable JPEG compression, namely \textit{``feature distillation"}, by redesigning the standard JPEG compression algorithm, in order to maximize the defense efficiency while assuring the DNN testing accuracy.
+In specific, 1) We reveal the root reason to limit the JPEG defense efficiency by analyzing the frequency feature distributions of adversarial input perturbations during JPEG compression; 2) Inspired by our observation, we propose a semi-analytical method to guide the defensive quantization process to maximize the effectiveness of filtering adversarial features; 3) We characterize the importance of input features for DNNs by leveraging the statistical frequency component analysis within JPEG, and then develop DNN-oriented quantization method to recover the degraded accuracy (i.e., a side-effect induced by the feature loss in perturbation removal) on benign samples.